HMS Wallace (1918): Second World War

-In June 1943, Wallace was detached from East coast convoy duties to take part in Operation Husky, the Allied invasion of Sicily of Sicily.
+In June 1943, Wallace was detached from East coast convoy duties to take part in Operation Husky, the Allied invasion of Sicily.
 She escorted the assault Convoy KMF 18, carrying the First Canadian Division from Bône in Algeria to the "Bark West" landing beaches near Pachino, and provided anti-aircraft cover for the landings on 10 July.
-In October, Prince Philip became first lieutenant of Wallace and during the invasion of Sicily, in July 1943, as second in command of Wallace, it was recorded that the ship was saved from a night bomber attack by his devising a plan to launch a raft with smoke floats that successfully distracted the bombers, allowing the ship to slip away unnoticed.
+In October, Prince Philip became first lieutenant of Wallace.
+During the invasion of Sicily, in July 1943, Philip was second in command of Wallace.
+The ship was attacked at night by German aircraft, which would return to finish off the damaged ship; it was saved by Philip's devising a plan to launch a raft with smoke floats that successfully decoyed the bombers, allowing the ship to slip away unnoticed.

 After Operation Husky, Wallace returned to her East coast convoy duties, although she increasingly suffered mechanical problems.
 On 16 March 1945, Wallace collided with the destroyer Farndale, and was not repaired.
 She was placed in Category C reserve on 12 April 1945 before being sold for scrap, and was broken up by Clayton & Davie on the Tyne.